Ayse-Akdede/Gridsome-Workshop/README.md

 ## 9. Deploy Gridsome

+For this project I decided to deploy my site in [Netlify](https://www.netlify.com/).

-To deploy your first gridsome cv, you'll need to push all your work in GitHub.
+To deploy your first gridsome cv in Netlify, you'll need to push all your work in GitHub.

 **Registration in netlify**

-To register yourself in Netlify you can use your github account.
+You need to register yourself in Netlify for that you can use your github account.

 **Deploy**

-In the page you'll see the button **New site from Git**
+In the main page of netlify you'll see the button **New site from Git**

 - Select your account
 - Choose you're repository from GitHub, GitLab, or Bitbucket.